 Signs of Sleep Deprivation

 Excessive daytime sleepiness is a hallmark sign of sleep deprivation.
-As adults, we should be getting at least 7 hours of sleep every day – nearly all sleep research agrees on this point.
+As adults, we should be getting at least 7 hours of sleep every day.
 When you don’t get enough sleep, you become sleep deprived.

-Probably the biggest sign of sleep deprivation is excessive daytime sleepiness.
+One of the biggest signs of sleep deprivation is excessive daytime sleepiness.
 Other common signs of sleep deprivation include:

 - General, abnormal irritability and/or short temper